 Adding Media Files to the Uploaded Dataset

 CSV files cannot store media files (images, audio, or video), but only URL links to the data files.
 If you included any image, audio, or video fields and included a column for each field type while assigning them, you will have to manually edit each record and re-attach the media file.
 To edit a record, go to the Table view of your form.
-Next to the Record ID you would like to edit, select the edit icon as seen below.
+Next to the Record ID you want to edit, select the edit icon as seen below.

 This will launch the form in Enketo where you can edit your data.
-Navigate to the question you want to add a media file (e.g. a photo in a image field).
+Navigate to the question you want to add a media file (e.g. a photo in an image field).
 Click on the space beneath the field name/label and select the media file to attach from your computer.